Finding Our Way Back at Christmas..

 So–keeping jackals like Tim Walz in mind–my prayer life at Christmas, and always lately, is this: “Lord, turn us back to You.
 I see no hope without a truly BIBLICAL revival.”

 On Christmas Eve, that may sound ominous, or too heavy, but it’s really just a kind of explanation.
 God came into an evil world to save us.
-He arrived at a time when men killed each other in the coliseum, for sport, at a time when sanctimonious Pharisees could witness healings and call them the work of the devil, at a time when slavery was the worldwide assumption, at a time when the king could kill all the babies in Bethlehem to secure his throne.
+He arrived at a time when men killed each other in the coliseum, for sport, at a time when sanctimonious Pharisees could witness the dead being raised and call it the work of the devil, at a time when slavery was the worldwide assumption, at a time when the king could kill, without any consequence, all the babies in Bethlehem to secure his throne.
 The world we live in RIGHT NOW, as evil as it may be, has been made better by God coming into a condemned world and saving it, century by century, for the better.

 May the work of the GREAT COMMISSION go on.